-These analyses include one (1) non-binding interim analysis and one final clinical study report (CSR) analysis.
-After the conclusion of survival follow-up, the overall survival (OS) analysis and relevant safety and efficacy analyses will be updated.
+These analyses include one (1) non-binding interim analysis and one final analysis.
 Throughout this SAP, the treatment arms will be referred to as Arm A (21-day cycle) and Arm B (28-day cycle).
 The purpose of the SAP is to ensure the credibility of the study findings by pre-specifying the statistical approaches to the analysis of study data prior to database lock and any data analysis for the first interim/final analysis.
-This SAP will be finalized and signed prior to the clinical database lock for the interim/final analysis.
+This SAP will be finalized and signed prior to the clinical database lock for the first interim/final analysis.
 All statistical analyses detailed in this SAP will be conducted using SAS® Version 9.2 or higher.